Muster (Texas A&M University): World War II

-Association of Former Students Executive Secretary E. E. McQuillen, Class of 1920, credited with refocusing San Jacinto Day as a remembrance for fallen Aggies.
+Association of Former Students Executive Secretary E. E. McQuillen, Class of 1920, is credited with refocusing San Jacinto Day as a remembrance for fallen Aggies.
 He changed the April 21, 1943, celebration to be the first known as an Aggie Muster and sent packets to each A&M club, Aggie Moms club, and to US military bases around the world with a detailed program of events for April 21.
-It included greetings from the A&M President and the Muster Poem.
+It included greetings from the A&M President and a poem by Dr. John Ashton of A&M's class of 1906, which he had written at McQuillen's request.
+Entitled "The Heroes' Roll Call" and also known as the "Roll Call for the Absent", it also commemorates the 1942 Muster and is designed so that the number of years since 1942 can be inserted.
 The response was overwhelming, with 10,000 alumni worldwide mustering in 500 locations.
 The following year, McQuillen added a list of recently deceased Aggies to the packets, asking each local group to choose names from the list and call them aloud during their ceremony, and "as each name is called a comrade will answer 'Here'."

-In April 1945, just eight weeks after Corregidor had been recaptured by the Allies, three Aggies conducted a Muster "on the Rock".
-They wrote letters home to McQuillen to let him know about their impromptu Muster.
-A year later, on April 21, 1946, an even larger Muster occurred on Corregidor.
+In April 1945, just eight weeks after the United States recaptured Corregidor, three Aggies conducted a Muster "on the Rock" and wrote letters home to McQuillen detailing the events.
+A year later, on April 21, 1946, an even larger Muster occurred on Corregidor as 128 Aggies gathered on the island from various posts for Muster and to remember their fallen comrades.
+They posed for a photograph at the mouth of the Malinta Tunnel with an improvised A&M flag made from a bed sheet, and the photograph became famous.

 With the war now over, A&M held a special Victory Homecoming Muster on Easter morning in 1946.
 Over 15 thousand Aggies gathered at Kyle Field to listen to a speech by General Dwight D. Eisenhower.
 Lt.
 Col. Tom Dooley also presented the "Muster Tradition" and conducted a WWII Roll Call.
 To represent the 900 alumni who died in World War II, the names of the four deceased WWII Aggie Medal of Honor recipients were called.

 Muster became a student organization in 1950, and students now coordinate all aspects of the campus Muster in College Station, Texas.
+On April 21, 2015, the university dedicated a monument on Corregidor designed by College of Architecture students.